allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 maintaining an extensive system.
 We have a reason to believe that in X amount of time the space will be exhausted and the service will stop working.
 That X is the time to intervene effectively.

 This action closes the cycle.
 A man becomes involved.
 However, he is not left alone.
-At this point, many details many details are already known.
+At this point, many details are already known.
 We know in which place of the system an exceptional situation occurred, which rule was violated, where to look for the cause.
 We have collected logs.
 We can act.

 # Service Mesh